-In anticipation of our July 1st show by Collins, we visited his Devon studio to photograph pots for the exhibition catalogue.
-Pictured below are some gorgeous previews of the exhibition work that will be on display come July, accompanied by older films of Nic talking about his favourite forms and the thought processes that go into producing them.
+In anticipation of our July 2017 show by Collins, we visited his Devon studio to photograph pots for the exhibition catalogue.
+Pictured below are some gorgeous images of the work, accompanied by older films of Nic talking about his favourite forms and the thought processes that go into producing them.

 These enormous dishes are the largest pots Collins makes, a mammoth, week-long task of forming and firing.
 Produced as a kind of experiment in playing with flames, they are sat towards the front in the firebox, the hottest and most dangerous location within the kiln, and take four grown men to carry and slide them into position.

 Encrusted with fumed scallop shells and the remains of pots stacked on top which have sagged, cracked, and collapsed under the intense conditions of the fire, these huge pieces tell an extraordinary story of the wild processes involved in wood firing, as well as its often breathtaking rewards.

 One of the smallest forms in Collins’ repertoire, these small bottle vases reveal in miniature form the varying effects of his anagama kiln.
 Nic prefers to stack these pots on their sides to make the most of the fly ash whisked around by draughts in the kiln that then lands on top of the pot and pools in a glaze over its curved sides.

 Frequently these poolings gather to create beautiful coloured beads of glass ranging from deep emerald greens and sapphire blues to purple and violet, contrasting with the intense orange of applied Shino glazes and the crusts of scorched shells.